Wearable, textile-based self-powered sensors for health monitoring

 The flexible biocompatible devices based on organic materials can be integrated directly into electro-responsive tissues it will be capable of sense and process the bioelectric signal without additional wiring, reducing its invasiveness.

-Digital sensors for healthcare monitoring had an extraordinary development in the last years.
+Digital sensors for healthcare monitoring have an extraordinary development in the recent years.
 Advanced functionalities with minimal invasiveness are the key requirement to provide comfort while bringing healthcare to patients’ homes.
-Most commercially available devices share a common engineering paradigm consisting of blocks of electronic materials and components (i.e. metal contacts, silicon chips, batteries) which are rigid, planar, and heavy and must be mounted on top of textile.
+Most commercially available devices share a common engineering paradigm consisting of blocks of electronic materials and components (i.e. metal contacts, silicon chips, batteries), which are rigid, planar, and heavy and must be mounted on top of textile.
 Due to these characteristics, devices loosely couple with human tissues and use bulky backend connectivity: two main challenges for real-world applications.

 Self-powered wireless electronic wearable systems could enable continuous monitoring and transmission of physiological signals, for example, in sweat, without requiring an external power supply or bulky wires: a solution that envisages shifting the focus of medical applications from post-incident remedies to self-monitoring and prevention.